Skip to main content

 In this blog Telexsus directors Nick Hardy and John Barnard candidly discuss the benefits of remote monitoring of data for an industry sector that has often relied heavily on legacy systems and processes to produce high value electronic components and products.
 This in itself creates potential risks to test and production processes, and ultimately business continuity.

 Telexsus have been supporting companies developing & manufacturing electronic hardware and systems in the UK and Ireland for over 10 years.
-The company, that has recently become a distributor for WATS, selects their range of specialist development, verification and test products benchmarked against industry-leading capabilities and the advantages they provide to clients.
-Their customers are across a spectrum of high value manufacturing sectors including: Aerospace, Telecoms, Semiconductor, Defence, and Scientific Instrumentation.
+The company, that has recently become a distributor for WATS, selects their range of specialist development, verification and test products bench-marked against industry-leading capabilities and the advantages they provide to clients.
+Their customers are across a spectrum of high value manufacturing sectors including: Aerospace, Telecoms, Semiconductor, Defense, and Scientific Instrumentation.

 Driving down costs and boosting efficiency